myokit/myokit/CONTRIBUTING.md

 ### A. Discussing the proposed changes

 1. Before doing any coding, create a GitHub [issue](https://guides.github.com/features/issues/) so that new ideas can be discussed.
-   There might already be something similar in the pipeline, or a feature may have been tried and discarded, so a bit of pre-discussion can save a lot of valuable time!
+   There might already be something similar in the pipeline, or a feature may have been tried and rejected.
+   A bit of pre-discussion can save lots of valuable time!

 ### B. Setting up your system